 But the pain runs deeper than chips.
 Enterprise software has been hemorrhaging for a week straight, with the iShares Expanded Tech-Software Sector ETF marking its seventh consecutive session in the red.
 Oracle shed 5% Wednesday as fears mount that AI will cannibalize traditional software businesses faster than anyone expected.
 "The whole enterprise software cohort has gone out of style thanks to AI," Cramer told viewers during his show.

-While the and slid, the told a different story, climbing 260 points or 0.5%.
+While the Nasdaq Composite and S&P 500 slid, the Dow Jones Industrial Average told a different story, climbing 260 points or 0.5%.
 The divergence underscores a fundamental shift happening beneath the surface.
 Investors who thought tech was "the only investable part of the stock market" are scrambling to rotate into sectors they'd written off as dinosaurs.